tommie0079/QuickRef/Cloudflared/Notes.md

 1. Click Zero trust -> Networks -> Tunnels
 2. Create tunnel -> Docker -> Get the token, its behind --token.
 Keep it save we are going to use it later.
+3. Click next, select domain.
+Service: Type HTTP.
+URL: localhost:<port>, we are using port 3000.

 ## 1. Install docker Ubuntu